 Jenner, Timber Cove, & Sea Ranch

 One of the most iconic and scenic parts of the Northern California Coast is the section between Jenner and Sea Ranch.
 It’s wildly beautiful, with curvy roads that hug the cliff’s edge.
-Along the way, there is not a whole lot but open landscape that is amazing for outdoor adventure.
+Along the way, there is not a whole lot but an open landscape that is amazing for outdoor adventure.

 Jenner is one of the smaller towns and near it is Goat Rock Beach, Fort Ross State Historic Park, and a lot of wildlife.
 You’ll often spot seals and sea lions basking in the sun off the coast.
 Nearby is Fort Ross Vineyard, which you could pop in for a wine tasting.